-Further complicating the picture, powerful global companies like Facebook and Google now manage and control much of the information flow on the Web.
-Amongst other things, this means that making content freely available on the internet does not necessarily make it visible.
-We should not doubt that more and more OA content will become available online, but it will increasingly be swamped by the tide of non-research information flooding the network.
+Further complicating the picture, powerful global companies like online, but it will increasingly be swamped by the tide of non-research information flooding the network.
 Locating relevant material, therefore, will become ever more difficult, and will create a growing need for specialist pay-to-find discovery services.
 Those wishing to participate in the common intellectual conversation who cannot afford such services will be at a disadvantage.